 - A professional English speaking driver, who will pick you up and drop you off at your cruise terminal

-- An official licence English speaking tour guide for the archaeological site and museum, who will escort you and guide you inside (optional)
+- An official license English speaking tour guide for the archaeological site and museum, who will escort you and guide you inside (optional)

-Description of the shore excursion tour to Olympia
+Description of the Exiting 4-hour Shore excursion from Katakolon to Olympia

-Olympia has been the milestone and a starting point for all mankind throughout the ages since it has introduced the world the spirit of Olympics, which can again become the foundation of a more humane society.
+Olympia has been a milestone and a starting point for all mankind throughout the ages since it has introduced the world to the spirit of the Olympics, which can again become the foundation of a more humane society.

 Ancient Olympia was a significant athletic and religious center of ancient Greece, due to the Olympic Games held every four years to honor the father of Gods, Zeus.